Yardanico/nsciter/README.md

 # nsciter - Nim wrapper for https://sciter.com/

 This library is a low and high-level wrapper for the Sciter GUI framework.
+Only tested with the Sciter.JS edition for now.

 Based on https://github.com/citrusn/nsciter and Nimterop.
-Currently only supports Linux (GTK3).
+Currently it only supports Linux (GTK3), but ot shouldn't be hard to add Windows/macOS support, help welcome.

-This wrapper does not support statically linking Sciter because I don't have access to the source code :)
+This wrapper does not support statically linking Sciter because I don't have access to the source code, but in theory it should be really simple to do.

 ## Examples